PSASchool/Python-Slots/wiki.md

 ## Rules
 1. Hacking the game itself is allowed, but simply changing the sent score is not allowed.
-2. Disabling of admin tools such as ssh, or other scripts built into the program is not allowed.
-These admin tools will be marked with comments.
+2. Deleting or modification of the admin-tools folder (or any of it's files) or disabling ssh is not allowed.
+It will result in disqualification.
 3. Changing of scoring systems or other systems that identify your team information is not recommended as your score will not be sent to the scoreboard.
+4. You may not change any user settings.